Payments

 More about instant payments

-Central bank digital currencies can generally be defined as digital money that constitutes a direct claim of the holder on the central bank.
+Central bank digital currencies can generally be defined as digital money that represents a direct claim of the holder on the central bank.
 They are denominated in the official unit of account of the respective country (in the case of the Czech Republic, the koruna).
 CBDCs are a new, digital form of money issued by central banks.
 Like today’s cash, they can be used as a medium of exchange (for payments) and a store of value (for saving).

-At present, this access is available only to commercial banks, in the form of money held in accounts at the central bank.
+CBDCs therefore essentially extend access to central bank non-cash money.
+At present, this access is available mainly to commercial banks, in the form of money held in accounts at the central bank.
 In the case of a retail (or universal) CBDC, such access would also be granted to other entities – such as individuals and businesses.

 The CNB Bank Board has not yet taken any decision regarding the possible issuance of a Czech CBDC.
 According to representatives of the working group, any potential introduction of central bank digital money in the Czech Republic should be preceded by a thorough assessment of its necessity and added value under the specific domestic conditions, as well as a public debate on such a step.
 A necessary precondition for the CNB to issue CBDC would be a corresponding change in legislation, as the current legal framework does not allow for the issuance of CBDCs in the Czech Republic.